ggreer/geoff.greer.fm/_posts/2012-03-19-japan-trip.markdown

 A close second was running in the hills above Kyoto as snow fell.
 The dusting of snow over the trees made for beautiful scenery.

-I was back in San Francisco for the weekend (and my birthday, also known as St. Patrick's Day).
+I stopped in San Francisco for the weekend (and my birthday, also known as St. Patrick's Day).
 Now it's off to Chile and Argentina until the end of the month.